duct-framework/middleware.buddy/README.md

 ## Usage

-This library is currently *very* bare bones.
-It currently supports only basic authentication.
+This library currently only supports a single [Integrant][] key:

-The `:duct.middleware.buddy/authentication` key wraps the [buddy.auth.middleware/wrap-authentication][wrap-auth] function.
+`:duct.middleware.buddy/authentication`.
+This keyword wraps the [buddy.auth.middleware/wrap-authentication][wrap-auth] function.
 The authentication backend is denoted by a keyword on the `:backend` key: